jebacareza/jebacareza.github.io/_posts/2022-10-15-enhancing-targeting-accuracy.md

 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
+For each model, we will import the data in the same way but will need to pre-process the data based upon the requirements of each particular algorithm.
 We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
 <br>
 <br>